Harry Croswell: Battling for freedom of the press

 However, Justice Lewis was running for governor, and prosecuting journalists for telling the truth was unpopular.
 Croswell was never sentenced.
 Though he was eventually granted a new trial it never occurred since it was soon rendered moot.
 Even though Croswell and Hamilton had lost the case, the watching New York assemblymen who filled the galleries during the famous trial were so impressed by Hamilton's defense and Croswell's courage, that in 1805 they changed the state law on libel.
 Eventually, the other states followed, establishing the precept that truth was a defense against libel, when published with "good motives, and for justifiable ends."

 Croswell continued to publish his paper.
 He was repeatedly sued not for seditious libel but for civil libel in a series of less well-known cases.
 Tried repeatedly by political judges and packed juries, and often losing, Croswell never surrendered or retreated.
 In 1806, he was sued by Solomon Southwick, the publisher of the rival newspaper Albany Register, the official printer for the New York government, for printing a cartoon showing "Sir Solomon Faucet" as a man plucking a goose identified as "the public".
 Former prosecutor Ambrose Spencer was now a trial judge; he convicted and fined Croswell.

 But it was not the Democratic-Republican party machine with its presidents, governors, attorneys general, justices, judges, prosecutors, lawyers, sheriffs, local officials, and party newspaper editors, that finally sank Croswell and drove him from publishing and politics.
 In the spring of 1811, Croswell was "unable to discharge a small debt to a creditor who was also a leading Federalist.
 The Federalist, an Albany, New York, lawyer, sued, and Croswell was incarcerated until he could pay the debt.
 Disgusted now by both parties, he swore off politics.
 Influenced by the Second Great Awakening since 1809, he now "carefully examined the subject of the Christian ministry; and this examination led to his full conformity to the Episcopal Church, and he was baptized in St. Peter's Church, Albany, on Sunday, July 19, 1812."

 On May 8, 1814, Bishop John Hobart of New York ordained Croswell a deacon, and he was placed in charge of Christ Church, Hudson, New York.

 Separation of church and state in Connecticut

 In the summer of 1814, Harry and Susan Croswell visited Mrs. Croswell's family in New Haven.
 The Rector of Trinity Episcopal Church on the Green in New Haven, the Rev. Henry Whitlock, was stricken with a fatal illness, and Deacon Croswell was asked to preach.
 After Whitlock died, Croswell was asked to take on the duties of leading the church.
-He took the pulpit on January 1, 1815, and five months later on June 6, 1815, he was consecrated a priest in Christ Church, Middletown, Connecticut, by Bishop Griswold.
+He took the pulpit on January 1, 1815, and five months later on June 6, 1815, he was ordained a priest in Christ Church, Middletown, Connecticut, by Bishop Griswold.